mdohr07/weblog/src/pages/blog/2024-08-11_retraining-week-five.md

 publishDate: Sunday, August 11 2024
 author: "mdohr07"
 image: "/assets/blog/2024-08/thisisfine.png"
 alt: Binary code is raining down on a yellow dog who sits on a chair
+music: "Asteroid Rain - Wice"
+mood: Lazy
 ---
-music: "Asteroid Rain - Wice"<br>
-mood: Lazy

 Week five is done and it's time for another reflection post!
 If I am completely honest, I feel lazy about today's reflection, but I want to keep my streak 😋
 The week itself was fine though.
 The teacher is nice, I was afraid that he wouldn't be.